Schizophrenia

 On average, men have their first episode a few years earlier than women do.
 The reason for this difference between the sexes isn't clear.
 It is very rare for schizophrenia to start in childhood.

-About one quarter of those affected have only one single episode.
+Out of everyone who experiences a psychotic episode, about 20 out of 100 have only one single episode.
 About 60 out of 100 have a relapse within two years of their first episode.
 Acute psychosis can last for weeks or months.
-It often takes a while before you can have a normal daily routine again.
+After that, it often takes a while before you can have a normal daily routine again.
 In about one quarter of people with schizophrenia, the symptoms never completely go away, but slowly get worse and then stay over the long term.
-They often have very severe symptoms that are difficult to treat.
+Those people often have very severe symptoms that are difficult to treat.

 Effects